 The stone alignment is far from straight and curves towards the terminal pillar.
-The alignment in background is Row 2.
-View from south west (Scale 1m).
+View from north east (Scale 1m).

 On the lower slopes of a pronounced spur leading south west from Higher Hartor Tor is a remarkable prehistoric ritual complex including three stone alignments and at least 22 cairns.
 The rows are set close to each other and all of them have a cairn at the upper end.
 The terminal stones at the lower end of two alignments tower above the others which look tiny by comparison.
 In common with many rows the size of the stones varies considerably with many just protruding through the turf.
 All three terminal stones were re-erected by the Dartmoor Exploration Committee in 1893 following excavations to identify the sockets.
 Several other stones within the rows had also fallen but these remain recumbent.
 However you define special the Drizzlecombe area must surely rank amongst the best.
 There is something for everyone.
 As well as the prehistoric ritual monuments there are several well preserved Bronze Age settlements and from later periods there are fields systems, tinworks.
 Whichever way you look there is archaeology starring back at you inviting exploration and discovery.
 There is plenty to keep you occupied, so much to see and ponder.
 It is therefore with some trepidation and at the risk of overload I am going to suggest that as well as looking at the archaeological around your feet that (weather permitting) you look towards the south west for views of the sea.
 The location of Drizzlecombe means that these views are tightly focussed but as elsewhere they would seem to suggest deliberation.
 In common with several other sites the alignments sit within a valley location and are nearly surrounded by hills.
 It is as if the site has been chosen because of the particular views where the sea appears and disappears as you move around the area.
 This article will deal with the south eastern alignment which is described by Jeremy Butler as Row 3.